lpenaud/lpenaud.github.io/content/articles/about-me/about-me-en.rst

 Hi and welcome on my website where you can find articles about computer science.

-This article is here to do a brief description of me.
+This article is supposed to describe me.
 At the end of this article you can see my `Résumé`_.

 ----------